My Portfolio of Documentary Wedding Photography Favorites

 As a pure documentary wedding photographer, my approach to every wedding is to recognize that it is completely unique.
 Because although weddings tend to follow a similar “script”, every couple is different, and therefore the photos will be, too.
 My goal is to capture your day as it happens, rather than imposing my idea of what a wedding photo “should” be.
 There is no “should” in documentary wedding photography.
 There is only “is”.
 Enjoy this look at some of my very favorite documentary wedding photos.
 From formal to casual, outdoor in summer to indoors in winter, documentary photography is a perfect choice for any setting.

-A couple walk hand in hand down the aisle after saying I do at this Tuxedo Park Wedding.
+A couple walk hand in hand down the aisle after saying I do at this Tuxedo Park Wedding, photographed by Amy Milstein.

-In this color documentary wedding photo, the guests play 'paparazzi' as they all take photos of the newlweds.
+In this color documentary wedding photo, the guests play 'paparazzi' as they all take photos of the newlyweds.

-A Jewish bride holds her ketubah over her head as she is congratulated by friends just after her wedding ceremony.
+A Jewish bride holds her ketubah over her head as she is congratulated by friends just after her wedding ceremony, in this candid wedding moment captured by Amy Milstein.

 In this documentary wedding photo, the father of the bride shakes the grooms hand as the bride laughs.